MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

 \subsection{Takeaway notes}

-We summarize the above analyses and discussions as follows: \begin{itemize} \item In the evaluation of integrated capabilities on \benchname{} (Sections~\ref{sec:result}, \ref{sec:bard}), Bard \cite{bard} outperforms existing open-sourced methods.
-The tool-using approach, MM-ReAct-GPT-4 \cite{yang2023mm}, achieves comparable performance to Bard with effective external tools.
+We summarize the analyses and discussions as follows: \begin{itemize} \item In the evaluation of integrated capabilities on \benchname{} (Sections~\ref{sec:result} and \ref{sec:gpt4v}), GPT-4V~\cite{gpt4v} outperforms existing open-sourced methods.
+The tool-using approach, MM-ReAct-GPT-4 \cite{yang2023mm}, achieves the second-best performance with effective external tools.
 The pros and cons in different categories motivate future studies on tool-enhanced LMMs.
 Among end-to-end LMMs, LLaVA-13B (LLaMA-2)/LLaVA-13B (V1.3, 336px)~\cite{llava} demonstrates the best performance on \benchname{}.

-\item Analysis of open-source LMMs (Section~\ref{sec:moduleana}) leaves room for ambiguity regarding the superior vision encoders for LMMs, based on current model comparisons.
+\item Analysis of open-source LMMs (Section~\ref{sec:moduleana}) presents some uncertainty about which vision encoders are optimal for LMMs, based on current model comparisons.
 However, it is evident that stronger LLMs can boost the performance of LMMs.

 \item For open-ended evaluation (Section~\ref{sec:eval}), it is effective to use GPT-4 for evaluating the open-ended outputs of LMMs.
 The use of less powerful LLMs could result in more significant deviations from the gold standard of human evaluation results.